-- (1) There is to be a board of directors of Insurance and Care NSW. - (2) The ICNSW Board is to consist of the following directors- - (a) the chief executive of ICNSW, - (b) up to 8 other directors appointed by the Minister (the appointed directors).
+- (1) There is to be a board of directors of Insurance and Care NSW. - (2) The ICNSW Board is to consist of the following directors- - (a) the chief executive of ICNSW, - (b) the following directors appointed by the Minister (the appointed directors)- - (i) 1 director nominated by an employee body, - (ii) 1 director nominated by an employer body, - (iii) up to 6 other directors.